-Chicago Erb’s Palsy & Brachial Plexus Injury Lawyer
+Chicago Erb’s Palsy & Brachial Plexus Injury Lawyers

-At Harvey L. Walner & Associates, Ltd., our experienced and caring Chicago Erb’s Palsy & Brachial Plexus lawyers have more than 75 years of experience fighting for the rights of personal injury victims.
+At Harvey L. Walner & Associates, Ltd., our experienced and caring Chicago Erb’s palsy & brachial plexus lawyers have more than 75 years of experience fighting for the rights of injury victims.
 We know what it takes to win your claim so that you can move on with the joys of being new parents.

 About the Condition